Woody230/Chess-Libgdx/README.md

 ![](Board.png)

 Game features:
-Determines valid moves such that the king is not left in check or will be put into check.
+<br>Determines valid moves such that the king is not left in check or will be put into check.
-Highlights valid moves on the board for convenience.
+<br>Highlights valid moves on the board for convenience.

 Board features:
-Castling
+<br>Castling
-En passant
+<br>En passant